13rac1/block-fixup-merge-action/README.md

-# Block Fixup Merge Action
+# Block fixup commit merge Action

 Love using `git commit --fixup` to make minor cleanups to your Git history, but forget to `git rebase -i --autosquash master` before merging?